Walmart is the country’s biggest retail store with stores in every state and in most major cities.

 Walmart trucking jobs can be found in nearly every state in the country.

-Walmart is named as one of the top trucking companies to work for in the industry.
+Walmart is one of our top trucking companies to work for in the industry.

 While the company may be known for paying their in-store employees poorly, the average Walmart truck driver salary beats industry standards, and drivers: